Dorian Leigh: Early life

 Dorian Leigh Parker was born in San Antonio, Texas, to George and Elizabeth Parker.
 Her parents married when they were around 17 or 18 years old and Elizabeth promptly gave birth to three daughters in quick succession: Dorian, Florian "Cissie" (1918–2010), and Georgiabell (1921–1988).
 Thirteen years after the birth of her third daughter, Elizabeth believed she was going through menopause and was shocked to discover that she was pregnant.
 She gave birth to her fourth daughter, Cecilia (1932–2003), who became known as model and actress Suzy Parker.
 The family moved to Jackson Heights, Queens, soon after Dorian's birth and later to Metuchen, New Jersey.
 There, George Parker invented a new form of etching acid, the production of which gave him enough income to retire.

 Dorian graduated from Newton High School in Queens, New York, in 1935 and enrolled at Randolph-Macon Women's College in Lynchburg, Virginia.
 In her autobiography, Dorian claimed that she was born in 1920, and graduated from high school early in 1935, at the age of 15.
 She claimed this was because she loved learning, and she took many classes at once since the school was supposedly overcrowded.
-But this later proven untrue.
+But this later proved untrue.
 She also wrote that she was a 17-year-old college sophomore when she first married, when in fact, she was 20.
 Her first husband was Marshall Powell Hawkins, whom she married on a whim in North Carolina in 1937.
-They had two children: Thomas Lofton ("TL") Hawkins (1939–2014) and Marsha Hawkins (born 1940).
+They had two children: Thomas Lofton (T.L.)
+Hawkins (1939–2014) and Marsha Hawkins (born 1940).
 The couple separated in the 1940s.

 After college, Dorian worked as a file clerk at a department store in Manhattan and as a tabulator, keeping track of radio program ratings.
 Dorian found that she had an aptitude for math, mechanical engineering, and drawing.
 She began to go to night school at Rutgers and said she learned about mechanical engineering at New York University.
-According to her autobiography, she enrolled in the Stevens Institute of Technology in Hoboken, New Jersey, and received a B.S. in mechanical engineering.
+According to her autobiography, she enrolled at the Stevens Institute of Technology in Hoboken, New Jersey, and received a B.S. in mechanical engineering.
 This was after an aptitude-testing laboratory (the Johnson O'Connor Foundation) informed her that she had a talent for engineering.

 Dorian worked at Bell Laboratories, then during World War II, was a tool designer at Eastern Air Lines (with their Eastern Aircraft division).
 Dorian assisted in the design of airplane wings, beginning at 65 cents an hour and ending up with an hourly wage of $1.00.
 After failing to be promoted because she was a woman and because of a wartime freeze on positions, Dorian quit and took a job with Republic Pictures as an apprentice copywriter.
 While writing ad copy for the B movies Republic created and distributed to movie houses, she was encouraged by a Mrs. Wayburn to try modeling.